Nick Sirianni

+Since his hiring as head coach for the Eagles, Sirianni has led the team to the playoffs in each of his first four seasons as head coach, including winning two division titles, two conference championships, and a victory in Super Bowl LIX in 2025.

-Early life
+Early life and education

-Sirianni is the son of Fran and Amy Sirianni.
-His father was the head coach at Southwestern Central High School in West Ellicott, New York, where Nick graduated in 1999.
+Sirianni was born on June 15, 1981, in Jamestown, New York, the son of Fran and Amy Sirianni.
+Fran was a middle school science teacher and the former head football coach at Southwestern Central High School in West Ellicott, New York, where Nick graduated in 1999.
+He is of Italian descent through his father with roots in Calabria.
+Sirianni was raised Catholic, and grew up a fan of the Pittsburgh Steelers, owing to his family having roots in the Pittsburgh area.

 Sirianni played wide receiver at Division III Mount Union in Alliance, Ohio, winning national championships in 2000, 2001, and 2002.
 Though a calf injury and compartment syndrome nearly ended his playing career as a sophomore, Sirianni started for three years.
 As a senior in 2003, he had 998 yards and 13 touchdowns and graduated with a degree in education.

-He played one season for the Canton Legends of the American Indoor Football League.
+Sirianni played one season for the Canton Legends of the American Indoor Football League.

-Coaching career
+Career

 College coaching

-Sirianni began coaching as the defensive backs coach at his alma mater, Mount Union.
-After one season of coaching Mount Union, he was hired by the Indiana University of Pennsylvania, where he coached receivers for three seasons.
+Sirianni began coaching as the defensive backs coach at Mount Union, his alma mater.
+After one season of coaching Mount Union, he was hired by Indiana University of Pennsylvania in Indiana, Pennsylvania, where he coached wide receivers for three seasons.

 Kansas City Chiefs

-His leap to the NFL came in 2009 after getting an interview through a friend with new Chiefs head coach Todd Haley.
-Sirianni had gotten to know Haley from attending the same YMCA when Sirianni was in college and Haley was a wide receivers coach with the Chicago Bears.
-Haley hired Sirianni as the offensive quality control coach.
+In 2009, Sirianni was hired as offensive quality control coach for the Kansas City Chiefs by Todd Haley, the new head coach of the Chiefs.
+Sirianni and Haley got to know each other when they attended the same YMCA when Sirianni was in college and Haley was wide receivers coach for the Chicago Bears.
 Sirianni was retained under new coach Romeo Crennel and was promoted to wide receivers coach in Crennel's only season as the Chiefs head coach.
-Sirianni was not retained under new head coach Andy Reid.
+Sirianni was not retained for the 2013 season under new head coach Andy Reid.